CSE-Software/CSE-Software.github.io/_posts/2016-08-05-fellows-program.md

 introduction: 'Want to join us?
 Click for more detail'
 ---

-### Annual selection process
+## Annual selection process

+### Who can apply?

-Any member in the community (junior, senior, CSE user, developer, etc.) can apply for selection. <br>
+Any member in the community (junior, senior, CSE user, developer, etc.) can apply for selection.

+### How to apply

 Applicants submit ideas for engaging CSE community in two fields:

  * Organize event
  * Conduct a study

-### Small stipend to cover expenses.

-### Fellows highlighted on site, resources for the community.
+## Funding for fellowship program.

+## Recognition fellows

+## Resources for the community

-### Alums from previous years tapped for help with:
+## Alums from previous years tapped for help with:

 Alum are able to contribute in two fields:

+ * Selecting next class of fellows
+ * Surveys on issues in the CSE community.